-The Nominating Committee of ASALH seeks nominations for the Executive Council, Class of 2021, and Executive Officers of The Association as follows: President, Vice President for Programs, Vice President for Membership, Secretary, and Treasurer.
+The Nominating Committee of ASALH seeks nominations for the Executive Council, Class of 2023.
 The Executive Council and the Executive Officers set the policy direction for ASALH and are responsible for carrying out the mission of the organization and ensuring its fiscal soundness.
 A new class of eight members is elected to the Executive Council each year.
 Executive Officers of the Association serve three-year terms.
 All candidates for the Executive Council must hold an active membership in ASALH.

-Nominations are due by April 13, 2018, in the ASALH office—Mail to: Howard Center, 2225 Georgia Avenue, N.W., Washington, D.C.
-20059.
-Nominations may be sent electronically to the Co-Chairs of the Nominating Committee at email@example.com or firstname.lastname@example.org and to the Executive Director at email@example.com under the subject heading “Executive Council Nominations.”
+Nominations are due by April 9, 2021, in the ASALH office—Mail to: 301 Rhode Island Ave., N.W.
+Washington, DC 20001.
+Nominations may be sent electronically to the Co-Chairs of the Nominating Committee by using the online form that can be accessed at the bottom of this page.
+Questions regarding the process can be sent to us at email@example.com the subject heading “Executive Council Nominations.

 Criteria for Executive Council Membership includes the following requirements.

-• Attendance at an orientation meeting in February during the first Executive Council meeting of the year.
-[New members will be informed of the duties and responsibilities of each committee.]
+- Attendance at an orientation meeting in February 2021, during the first Executive Council meeting of the year.

-• A member in good andianding and paying into a life membership.
+- A member in good standing and paying into a life membership.
 If already a life member, required to contribute annually at the Heritage donation level.
-Executive Council members must hold a current membership in ASALH.

-• Support of the Black History Luncheon in Washington, DC by attending and/or selling tickets and securing advertisements for the program journal.
+- Support of the February Black History Luncheon in Washington, DC. by attending and/or selling tickets and securing advertisements for the program journal.

-• Contributions of at least $1300 a year. ($300 for Annual Black History Luncheon and an additional requirement of at least $1,000 by the June Executive Council Meeting each year in support of the Association’s Annual Fund – totaling $1300.)
+- Contributions of at least $1300 a year. ($300 for Annual Black History Luncheon and an additional requirement of $1,000 by the June Executive Council Meeting, in support of the Association’s Annual Fund – totaling $1300.)

 Co-Chairs ASALH Nominating Committee